muelphil/llm-uncertainty-bench/async-graph-bench/docs/source/overview.md

 * **Transparent Caching Layer**

     * Intermediate results are automatically cached, loaded, and reused.
-    * Caching is configurable but requires minimal effort from the user.
+    * Caching is configurable and requires minimal effort from the user.

 * **Preservation of Intermediate Outputs**